uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 “They used to give us straps all the time with our pants down they’d give us straps right in the public.
 Then …
-this started happening, after awhile when I was getting old enough I started taking off from there, running away.”[^568] Others were seeking to escape something far more sinister<!--x-->
+this started happening, after awhile when I was getting old enough I started taking off from there, running away.”[^568] Others were seeking to escape something far more sinister <!-- page 128 -->than corporal punishment.
-than corporal punishment.
 After being subjected to ongoing sexual abuse, Anthony Wilson ran away from the Alberni school.[^569]

 In the 1940s, Arthur McKay regularly ran away from the Sandy Bay school.